fabianbees/icingaweb2-module-grafana/doc/03-module-configuration.md

 install -d -m 0755 -g icingaweb2 /etc/icingaweb2/modules/grafana
 ```

-Then use your prefered editor to create the file config.ini in the just created or existing directory.
+Then use your preferred editor to create the file config.ini in the just created or existing directory.

 #### Example config.ini (/etc/icingaweb2/modules/grafana/config.ini)